jehoz/jehoz.github.io/content/articles/2024/09/05/propagator_networks_pcg.md

 ## Back to the example

-In the first step you can see that there is nothing to propagate, so we just pick an arbitrary vertex and give it a color.
+In the first step you can see that there is nothing to propagate, so we just pick any vertex and give it a random color.
 No starting point is really better than any other here.

 ![](res/vertcolor-01.png)

-Then, we always want to pick our next branch point by finding a cell with the fewest number of remaining possibilities.
-Obviously this would be one of the vertices connected to the red one, because we know that they cannot be red (two possibilities instead of three).
-We pick one to branch on and color it blue, and then we do the same for another one (these choices are effectively random).
+We always pick the next branch point by finding a cell with the fewest number of remaining possibilities.
+Clearly this would be any of the vertices connected to the red one, since we can factor red out of their possibility sets.
+We randomly pick one to branch on and color it blue, and then we do the same for another one.

 ![](res/vertcolor-02.png)
 ![](res/vertcolor-03.png)